ntsnp/challenge-one/projectashik/README.md

 ```
 ./get-sentry-blogs folderName
 ```
-> works on linux machine, for windows add .py extension to the file and run it
+> works on linux machine, for windows add .py extension to the file and run it.

 > If you face permission error use `sudo chmod +x get-sentry-blogs`

 - Frontend